The Art of Compromise is a small OO scale layout built from

 After attending a few exhibitions, the AoC was sold to a

 fellow blogger and it now resides somewhere in Lincolnshire.

-The build of the layout has been documented in the main part of the blog - click on the tag 'AotC' to bring up the posts in reverse order.
+The building of the layout has been documented in the main part of the blog.
+Search 'AotC' in the search box top left to bring up the posts in reverse order.